jototland/stackedit_workspace/statistikknotater/bayesian.md

 {\Gamma(\frac {v_0} 2)}
 \end{aligned}$$

-We define the distrubution family given by the *pdf* above as the $\textrm{NormalGamma}$ distribution.
+We define the distrubution family given by the *pdf* above as the $\textrm{NormalGamma}(m,n,s^2,v)$ distribution.

 It turns out that this is a conjugate prior for the Normal distribution.
 If our prior is that

 * $X \sim \textrm{Normal}(\mu, \sigma^2)$ and
 * $\mu, \sigma^2 \sim \textrm{NormalGamma}(m_0, n_0, s_0^2, v_0)$